oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/prepare-environment/prepare-environment.md

 This lab assumes you have:

-* An Oracle Cloud account with OCI and IDCS administration privileges
+* An Oracle Cloud account with OCI and IDCS administration privileges or
+* OCI and IDCS administrator performs the following steps for you

 ## Task 1: Login to OCI

 1. Step 1: Enter your **Cloud Account Name**

+    Open [cloud.oracle.com](https://cloud.oracle.com) in your browser.

-    Go to Oracle Cloud [cloud.oracle.com](https://cloud.oracle.com).
-Login into OCI is a 3-step process.
-Provide your Cloud Account Name and click **Next**.
+    Login into OCI is a 3-step process in which you should provide your Cloud Account Name (not your user name!) in the first step and click **Next**.

     ![Login screen (1)](./images/pre-lab_001.png " ")

 2. Step 2: Select your **Identity Provider**

-    Your tenancy might be using several Identity Providers.
-Choose the right one (in our example it is **oracleidentityservice**)  and click **Continue**.
+    In the second step, you should choose your Identity Provider.
+Your tenancy (not in case of an empty tenancy) might be using several Identity Providers.
+Choose the right one.
+Most likely this (as in example below) would be **oracleidentityservice**.
+Click **Continue**.

     ![Login screen (2)](images/pre-lab_002.jpg =50%x*)

 3. Step 3: Enter your **Credentials**.

-    Enter your **username** and **password**.
+    In order to complete login process, enter your **User Name** and **Password**.
 Click **Sign In**

     ![Login screen (3)](images/pre-lab_003.jpg =50%x*)

 ## Task 2: Create a new compartment

-We will use one compartment for all required objects in this workshop.
+You will use one compartment for all required objects in this workshop, hence you need to create one.

-In the following steps, you will create users/groups who will be assigned privileges to manage all objects in this new compartment.

-NOTE: If you want to use any of existing Compartments in your OCI environment, you can use them, just pay attention when assigning privileges and creating policies.

 1. Step 1: Navigate to **Compartments** page